irffy/AWS/VPC_Multi_RegionsAccounts/README.md

 ---

-## 5. Exposing a Service Privately with AWS PrivateLink
+## 5. Exposing a Service Privately with AWS PrivateLink](#5-exposing-a-service-privately-with-aws-privatelink)

 **Concept:** Instead of connecting entire networks, **AWS PrivateLink** allows you to expose a specific service (e.g., an application running on EC2 behind a Network Load Balancer) from one VPC to consumers in another.
 Traffic is one-way and never leaves the AWS network.
 This is fundamentally more secure for service-oriented communication.